When to Drink White Tea During the Day: Tips & Advice

 White tea in the morning or white tea in the evening?

 When thinking about when to drink white tea, is it better in the morning or the evening?
 Start by enjoying white tea first thing in the morning.
 For the best experience, it is worth choosing a high-quality organic loose-leaf white tea.
-White tea is a wonderful natural detoxifier, helping to cleanse the body by flushing out the waste and toxins processed overnight.
+White tea is a light, thirst-quenching drink, perfect to gently accompany your waking moments.
 Another reason to drink white tea in the morning is that it acts not as a stimulant in the sharp sense, but as a gentle energiser.
-It softly activates the central nervous system, sharpening alertness without causing the jittery feeling associated with coffee.
+It softly accompanies the start of the day, bringing a pleasant sense of alertness, without the jittery feeling associated with coffee.
 Finally, because theine is absorbed more slowly than caffeine, its active compounds and energising effects are felt gradually and steadily throughout the day.

 Can you drink white tea in the evening?